Ty1erW/community-plugins-maketarget/README.md

 ## Usage

-_More detailed information will be on the MakeHuman page soon._
+More detailed information is presented here: [maketarget version 2](https://static.makehumancommunity.org/assets/creatingassets/maketarget/targetsv2.html)

 When installed, you will find a "MakeTarget2" panel on the N-shelf in blender.